Alexiush/LOGQ/README.md

 // In this case predicate will be converted to list with one predicate
 // Then it will be converted to backtrack iterator which will iterate through that list
 ```
-Logical actions only can be created by passing bactrack iterator, predicate or list of predicates to the logical query using With.
+Logical actions can be created by passing bactrack iterator, action, predicate or collection of predicates to the logical query using With.
-If some of the given predicates is successful action returns true, if each predicate fails - action returns false.
+If some of the given predicates is successful - logical action returns true, if each predicate fails - action returns false.

 ### Backtrack iterator
 Backtrack iterator is used to replace Prolog's predicate types with single abstraction.